 - Click the box in the Selection Criteria column next to the participating address locator.
 Click the Ellipsis button to open the Specify Locator Selection Criteria dialog box.

-- Define the selection criteria for the address locator using the available buttons or by entering the information in the text box.
+- Define the selection criteria for the address locator using the available buttons or by typing the information in the text box.
 If an input address does not meet the criteria, the address is not matched against this address locator.

 - Click OK.
 Repeat this process for other address locators for which you want to specify selection criteria.